 Take Your Mental Health into Your Own Hands with DPD treatment in Portland

 Crestview Recovery in the Pacific Northwest provides addiction treatment with therapies that clients need for recovery from addiction and mental illness.
-This dual diagnosis treatment means you can have the healthier, balanced, and more stable life you want without substance abuse or the ups and downs of DPD or other conditions.
+This dual diagnosis treatment means you can have the healthier, balanced, and more stable life you want without substance use or the ups and downs of DPD or other conditions.
 Addiction and mental health programs at Crestview include:

 - Outpatient rehab